 Transferring money to Japan

-If you’re planning a move to Japan, you’ll probably need to convert some of your savings into yen.
+If you’re thinking of moving to Japan, you’ll probably need to convert some of your British pounds into yen (¥).

 Climate in Japan